-This opens access to the bank's first-party data residing in different SORs and effectively extends the core's capabilities by digital enablement.
+This opens access to the bank's first party data residing in different SORs and effectively extends the core's capabilities by digital enablement.

-The next sequence of steps (2 3 4) are based on the business value and priorities the bank wants to achieve.
+The next sequence of steps (2, 3, 4) is based on the business value and priorities the bank wants to achieve.

 A foundational suite of selected enterprise business components are assembled and sequenced to solve for the business need(s).
-A rich set of APIs are natively available for each enterprise business component, providing pre-integration in backend SORs, and an API platform provides exposure for channel integrations to enhance Sales and Servicing capabilities.
+A rich set of APIs are natively available for each enterprise business component, providing preintegration in backend SORs, and an API platform provides exposure for channel integrations to enhance sales and servicing capabilities.